Environmental impact of Big Tech

-The environmental impact of Big Tech is a phenomenon in which many aspects of Big Tech contribute to negative impacts on the environment and climate change.
+The environmental impact of Big Tech is a phenomenon in which many aspects of Big Tech contribute to negative impacts on the environment, including climate change.
 In the big data age, technologists and people in general find it valuable to view emerging technologies with a critical lens, one of which is geared toward the environment.
 As these emerging technologies become more popular, they consider the extent at which they contribute to changes in the environment and whether they are inherently positive or negative.

 A 2022 report from Greenpeace and Stand.earth highlights the technology sector's rapid growth, driving a significant increase in electricity consumption, projected to rise by over 60% between 2020 and 2030.
 This increase in energy usage is coupled with a rise in carbon emissions attributed to the sector's heavy dependence on fossil fuels.
 While some Big Tech firms have committed to transitioning to 100% renewable energy for their operations, this commitment has not yet extended to their supply chains.
 Seven out of ten ranked consumer electronics brands have committed to achieve 100% renewable energy across their own operations by 2030, with Apple, Google, and Microsoft already achieving this goal.
-In 2023, Big Tech accounted for approximately 4 percent of global greenhouse gas emissions, surpassing those of the aviation industry.
+In 2023, Big Tech accounted for approximately 4% of global greenhouse gas emissions, surpassing those of the aviation industry.
 Google and Microsoft each consumed 24 TWh of electricity in 2023, more than countries such as Iceland, Ghana, the Dominican Republic, or Tunisia.

 Background

 Big tech is a term commonly used to refer to largely growing technologies and companies.
 Google, Apple, Amazon, Microsoft, Netflix are notably some of the largest companies.
 One area of concern that has caught the eye of many people who observe these technologies is the carbon footprint that their data centers leave as well as their supply chain carbon emissions.
 Because these technologies continue to grow, so do the effect they have on the climate and society which has prompted scientists to take a further look into the exact effect that they are making.

-This has inspired the area of green computing which hopes to promote sustainability in big tech.

-Big tech companies have been in competition to remain fast and up to date.
-Because of this, they seek to have the fastest internet speeds and largest repositories of data to provide their users with the most personalized and appealing experiences.
+This has influenced the area of green computing which aims to promote sustainability within the technology industry.
+Big tech companies have been in competition to reduce network lag and ensure financial success.
+Because of this, they seek to have the fastest internet speeds and largest repositories of data to provide their users with efficient and personalized experiences in order to create engagement.
 For example, in 2020, Facebook announced that they would invest in undersea cables in Latin America and sub-Saharan Africa to improve internet speeds.

-In addition, many companies similarly expand their resources to use large data centers, undersea cables, and other technological extensions in order to increase the quality of their products.
+In addition, many companies similarly expand their resources to use large data centers, undersea cables, and other technological extensions to increase the quality of their products.
 Users benefit from these features, but they also leave an effect on the world's climate.